 Risk Factors

-The top factors that contribute to the above driver-based reasons for a truck collision include:
+The top factors that contribute to the above driver-based reasons for an 18-wheeler accidents and other truck collisions include:

 - Traffic